 Hi!
 My name is Joseph Perry, aka Wick.
-I am an independent game developer and neuroscientist.
+I am an independent game developer and neuroscience researcher.

 I’m a self-taught programmer (in the Blitzmax / Monkey X family of languages — it’s OK, they’re pretty obscure, you probably haven’t heard of them) and run Wickworks as a sole proprietorship.
 I have a slow-burn passion for geology (basalt for life! get outta here, granite) and typography (expressed most often as lamentations when I see games that haven’t changed the default Unity font).